NRCan/CanFlood/docs/source/toolsets.rst

 This tab provides a tabular readout of the control file parameters for each of your candidate models.
 To populate the table, first *Load* a main control file from the *Setup* tab.
 Additional candidates can be added and removed using the corresponding buttons.
 Parameter values can be edited directly in the table; while a convenience method to randomize all the colors is provided (this creates hex color strings readable by matplotlib).
 It's a good idea to provide separate colors for each candidate for your later work on the *Analysis* tab (see below).

-To construct each of these candidate models (in their own sub-directory), use the *Compile Candidates* button.
+To construct each of these candidate models and a working copy of the base model (in their own sub-directory within your working directory), use the *Compile Candidates* button.
 This also activates the *DataFiles* tab and populates the *Run* tab with each of the compiled control files.
-Generally, users will want to create separate copies of each datafile (rather than have each candidate point back to the datafiles of the main model).
+Generally, users will want to create separate copies of each datafile (rather than have each candidate point back to the datafiles of the base model) using the 'Copy all candidate datafiles' option.
 This allows the sensitivity of the annualized metric to the data files to be examined by manipulating each duplicated datafile (e.g., adding 1m to all heights).
+Note using this option will populate the compile table with the new datafile paths, including the paths for the base model.
+All candidate models use absolute filepaths, regardless of the configuration on the *Setup* tab.

 **DataFiles**